Codecademy/docs/content/general/concepts/what-is-an-object/what-is-an-object.md

   - 'Encapsulation'
   - 'Classes'
 CatalogContent:
-  - 'paths/code-foundations'
+  - 'learn-c-plus-plus'
   - 'paths/computer-science'
-  - 'paths/front-end-engineer-career-path'
 ---

-An Object is an instance of a class.
+An object is an instance of a class.
 It is created when we instantiate the class.

-Object contains the properties and functionalities.
-When an Object is created memory will be allocated for it.
+An object contains the properties and functionalities of its class.
+When an Object is created, memory will be allocated for it.

 Creating an Object in Java: